152 mm gun M1910/30

-152-mm gun model 1910/30 was a Soviet gun, a modernization of World War I era 152-mm siege gun M1910.
-The gun was briefly used by RKKA in the German-Soviet War.
+152 mm gun model 1910/30 was a Soviet field gun, a modernization of World War I era 152 mm siege gun M1910.
+The gun was briefly used by Red Army in the Eastern Front of World War II.

 Description

 M1910/30 was powerful long range gun with big (40°) maximum elevation.
 It was equipped with interrupted screw breechblock and recoil system consisting of hydraulic buffer and hydro-pneumatic recuperator.
 The carriage was of single trail type and had metal wheels with solid tires.
 The crew was protected by 7 mm shield.

 In transportation, the barrel was removed and transported separately.
 It took some 10–15 minutes to set the gun up for combat and up to 23 minutes to make it ready for transportation.

 Development and production history

 The gun resulted from a modernization of the 152-mm siege gun M1910, initially developed by Schneider.
 The upgrading project was prepared by the design bureau of the Main Artillery Directorate, its main purpose was to increase range.
 The changes included: